The Impact of Gear

 For Left Equipment the main stats are fixed, so you’ll only have to look at Substats and sets.
 Right equipment has more variables, but this is also where you'll increase stat the most-- main stats can reach as high as 60% on Level 85 Gear.

 Alright, so now you’ve tossed all the crappy gear… but truly good gear must also prove itself through enhancement.
 During the leveling process, some stats will grow while others remain stagnant.
-Picking mostly good stats helps with this-- but if you do happen to roll into the one flat stat, sigh dramatically, feed the gear and try again.
+Picking mostly good stats from the beginning helps with this-- but if you do happen to roll into the one flat stat, sigh dramatically, feed the gear and try again.

 An important note before feeding +15 pieces, though: Since most of a Hero's CP comes from gear, it may be better to keep the 'bad' piece until there's another piece ready to swap out, depending on how often that Hero is used.

-An equipment’s Substats, however, grow only at three-level intervals:
+Equipment’s substats grow only at three-level intervals:

 3 6 9 12 15